Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On November 30, 2000, the New York Yankees signed free agent pitcher Mike Mussina to a six-year contract worth $88.5 million.
 The deal brought one of the American League's best starters from the Baltimore Orioles to the Bronx, adding a front-line arm to a rotation that had already won four of the previous five World Series titles.

 Mussina had spent his entire career with the Orioles, compiling a 147-81 record over 10 seasons in Baltimore.
-He was a five-time All-Star, a four-time Gold Glove winner, and one of the most consistent pitchers of the 1990s.
+He was a five-time All-Star, a seven-time Gold Glove winner, and one of the most consistent pitchers of the 1990s.
 His command of a knuckle-curve and his ability to pitch deep into games made him the kind of starter who logged 200 or more innings year after year.
 Baltimore's losing record in recent seasons, combined with the chance to pitch in October, made the move to New York appealing.

 Mussina saved his best moment for last.
 In 2008, at age 39, he went 20-9, becoming the oldest first-time 20-game winner in major league history.
 He retired after that season, and the Hall of Fame inducted him in 2019.
 His signing on this November day gave the Yankees one of the most durable and underappreciated starters of his generation.